GMO Fruits and Vegetables On A Table

 Final Word

-Because there haven’t been human trials on the effects of GMOs, we really don’t know what they can or cannot do to our bodies.
-The question that remains is “Do we starve or do we genetically modify our food?”
+Because there haven’t been human trials on the effects of GMOs, we don’t know what they can or can’t do to our bodies.
+The question remains, “Do we starve or genetically modify our food?”

-Some people steer clear of GMOs where others welcome them as a new and better alternative.
-Only time will tell if these foods are better or worse.
+Some people avoid GMOs, while others welcome them as a new and better alternative.
+Only time will tell if these foods are better or worse for human consumption and mortality.

 What are your thoughts on GMO foods?
 Do you think we should be tampering with nature?
 Share your opinions in the comments below!
 May God bless this world, Linda